If you are passionate about scuba diving but don’t want to travel without a dive companion. In this post, I’ll tell you how to find a dive buddy.

 If you can find a dive buddy that has the same interest as you, certainly the dives are much more enjoyable but sometimes it doesn’t happen like that and so both of you need to give and take if you decide to dive as buddies.

 If that doesn’t work, and you are in with a dive group, you can let your tour guide know that you will be staying close to him/her.
 I have done this before and it works extremely well.

 2) Communication.
-Both you and your buddy must be comfortable to discuss each others fears and anxieties if there are any.
-This helps each of you to understand what is going on inside your heads.
+Both you and your buddy must be comfortable discussing each other’s fears and anxieties if there are any.
+This helps each of you to understand what is going on inside your head.
 Agree on the hand signals, the depth, how long the dive will be and the conditions of when to end the dive.